eeiswerth/formlicious/README.md

 #### Dropzone Configuration

-`id`: It is recommended that you provide an id to field configuration object for the dropzone type.
 `options`: You can provide any of the supported dropzone options as per dropzone documentation: [Dropzone](http://www.dropzonejs.com/#configuration-options)

+**Note:** The default behavior is to NOT post the uploads to the server.
+Instead it is recommended that you use something like [Slingshot](https://atmospherejs.com/edgee/slingshot) to upload the files to S3 or some other cloud provider.

+By default, the button callback will receive the files array in the data object for the dropzone fields.
+You can use those file objects to handle the upload with Slinshot.
+An example will be provided via a wiki page shortly.

 ### Validators